arshsinghphd/TeamActivities/Module07/README.md

 > python -m doctest -v filename.py
 ```

 While using [doctest] isn't required, for *pure* functions (no printing, input, or variable mutation), it saves
 time testing as you don't have to write the tests if they are documented in docstrings and doctests is run!

+> Install doctest?
+> Depending on your setup, you may need to install the doctest module.
+You can do this with `pip install doctest`
+> or `pip3 install doctest` depending on your setup. pip/pip3 is a package manager for python

 ## Coding Factorial Recursively